bytecodealliance/cranelift/docs/ir.rst

 the bound that `table_addr` checks against.

 A table can be relocated to a different base address when it is resized, and its bound can move dynamically.
-The bound of a table is stored in a global value.
+The bound of a table is computed from a template.

 T = dynamic Base, min MinElements, bound BoundGV, element_size ElementSize
     Declare a table in the preamble.